Welcome to Portmeirion Group’s privacy notice.

-Service providers acting as processors operating in the UK, EU, US and elsewhere who provide IT and system administration services.
+Service providers acting as processors operating in the UK, EU, US and elsewhere who provide IT, data analytics and system administration services.

 Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based in the UK, EU and US who provide consultancy, banking, legal, insurance and accounting services.